-Housing Program Description Of Anticipated Leasing Issues And Possible Solutions MTW Public Housing KH has no units of public housing MTW Housing Choice Voucher Competition for rental units and increasing rents are causing extensive tolling times and rents for the units that are available are too high.
-KH is creating a landlord incentive program (Proposed Activity 2022.01.HC) and exploring the feasibility of starting a scattered site acquisition program (Approved Activities 2014.05.HC and 2008.01.HC).
+Housing Program Description Of Anticipated Leasing Issues And Possible Solutions MTW Public Housing KH has no units of public housing MTW Housing Choice Voucher Competition for rental units and increasing rents and extensive tolling times and rents that are available too high are continued to be anticipated issues to leasing in 2023.
+KH did create a landlord incentive program (2022.01.HC) and our exploration of the feasibility of starting a scattered site acquisition program (2014.05.
+HC and 2008.01.HC) will continue into 2023.